andyzhou/tinycells/README.md

 **Introduce**

-This is util code collections for developer.
+This is go code collections for developer.